algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 During this project, the team will be using bubble's elements to create the application.
 Bubble features building blocks that are intuitive to use.
 Our software engineer will use these building groups and will create the application based on this.
 But for the applicationto work correctly it needs a "backend" logic named the workflow.

+## 5. Bubble Limitations

+### A. Performance and Scalability

+- Slower than code: Apps built on Bubble can be slower than those built with traditional coding, especially under heavy user load or with complex workflows.
+- Limited backend control: You don’t have full access to server infrastructure which can restrict optimization.

+### B. Platform Dependency

+- Proprietary system: Your app is tied to Bubble.
+Migrating away from Bubble (e.g., to a custom codebase) can be difficult and time-consuming.
+- No access to source code: You can’t export your app as traditional code, which limits flexibility and control.

+### C. Design & UI Constraints

+- Less pixel-perfect control: While Bubble offers a visual editor, it can be hard to match customized or complex UI designs with precision.
+- Responsiveness issues: Making apps responsive across devices (especially mobile) can be tricky and time-consuming.

+### D. Logic Limitations

+- Workflow complexity: Workflows can get messy and hard to manage or debug.
+- Limited debugging tools: Bubble’s built-in debugger is basic compared to traditional development environments, which can make troubleshooting more difficult.

+### E. Cost Considerations

+- Pricing scales: As your app grows in terms of users, data, or features, Bubble’s pricing can become expensive compared to hosting a custom-coded app.
+- Third-party plugin dependence: Many advanced features rely on paid or community-built plugins, which may not be always free.

+### F. Security

+- Limited control over security implementation: Bubble handles much of the security for you, but this means you can't fully customize security protocols.
+- No custom server logic: Implementing sensitive or custom backend logic may not be possible without using external services.

+### G. API and Integration Limitations

+- Limited flexibility with APIs: While Bubble supports REST and some others, integrating with complex or non-standard APIs may require more work.

+### H. Not Ideal for Certain Use Cases

+- Real-time apps with heavy data sync may hit performance bottlenecks.
+- Highly specialized features or unique algorithms may not be easily implemented without external code or services.

 ---

 # III.
 Development Process